wp-plugins/retroposts/readme.txt

 It's easy to forget about the great blog posts you've written in the past.
 This plugin surfaces post from the current week in your blog's history.

-Feature requests and ideas welcome: ryan@ohryan.ca
+Feature requests and ideas welcome: ryan.neudorf@gmail.com

 == Installation ==